 Before taking further action notify and seek advice from the Allegations Manager (LADO), Safeguarding and Improvement Unit on the same day.

-You may be asked to clarify details or the circumstances of the allegation, but this must not amount to an investigation.
+You may be asked to clarify details or the circumstances of the allegation, but this must not amount to an investigation at this stage.

 Report to First Response Children’s Duty if the Allegations Manager (LADO) so advises or if circumstances require a referral concerning a child.